 Constructed from exposed stone, with a Roman tile roof, it spans a surface area of approx. 20 m².

-The gable roof on this garage is covered with old Roman tiles.
+Most probably an old chapel, the gable roof on this garage is covered with old Roman tiles.
 Its walls are constructed from pointed stone.
-It spans a surface area of approx. 26 m².
+It spans a surface area of approx. 36 m².